 With Each and Every Breath which is a fantastic explanation of how to get your Mindfulness practice going.

-Some guided mindfulness meditation by Thanissaro Bhikkhu, including the wonderful practice of Metta meditation, which softens the heart, creates empathy, and is a practical method for truly “letting go” of grudges, hatred, and ill will, including the desire for revenge that most people experience even as children.
+And here are links to various guided mindfulness meditation by Thanissaro Bhikkhu, including the wonderful practice of Metta meditation, which softens the heart, creates empathy, and is a practical method for truly “letting go” of grudges, hatred, and ill will, including the desire for revenge that most people experience even as children.

 Another valuable link for the intellectually and spiritually inquisitive who want to know more about what is the Theravada tradition of Buddhism.